 “Rising US productions along with the new huge oil fields from Brazil and Norway which are likely to come on stream in 2020 will further reduce OPEC’s pricing ability,” Valecha added.

-Overall, it goes without saying that the global oil market is going through a period of extraordinary change, if not a major shift in balance of power.
+Overall, it goes without saying that the global oil market is going through a period of extraordinary change, if not a major shift in the balance of power.

-A number of factors went into transforming the crude oil market realities in the US that turned out to be a game changer and solidified America’s prominent role in the global crude oil market.
+A number of factors went into transforming the crude oil market realities in the US that turned out to be a game-changer and solidified America’s prominent role in the global crude oil market.
 At the same time, the overarching role of OPEC cannot be underestimated.
 Nevertheless, it’s time for the group to reinvent itself in the face of these new realities.